Johnny St. James packed a suitcase, grabbed his guitar and drove away from his house and his wife and his life.

 He finished the thought for her, “I’d become part of his new high-rise.”

 There was a knock on the door.
 It opened and the muscular guy who had shown him into the living room was standing there.

 She turned toward the door.
 “What is it, Edgar?”

 Edgar, he thought, what a name for a tough guy.

 “The car’s waiting, Veronika.”

-She kept looking at Edgar.
+She looked back at Johnny.
 “Let it wait.”

-Edgar stepped back out and closed the door behind him.
+Edgar stepped back and closed the door behind him.

 — Bill Michelmore